ofiwg/libfabric/man/fi_getinfo.3.md

   multiple of 8 bytes.
 Additionally, applications may receive provider generated packets that do not contain application data.
   Such received messages will indicate a transfer size of 0 bytes.

-*FI_PROV_MR_ATTR*
-: The provider assigns one or more attributes associated with a memory registration request.
-The provider will set this mode if it returns the memory registration keys that applications must use, or if it requires that the MR offset associated with a memory region be the same as the virtual address of the memory.

-  Applications that support provider MR attributes will need to exchange MR parameters with remote peers for RMA and atomic operations.
-The exchanged data should include both the address of the memory region as well as the MR key.
-If this mode is disabled, then applications may select the MR key associated with a registration request, and the resulting memory region will start at a base address of 0.
-Applications can request that providers select MR attributes by forcing this bit set after fi_getinfo returns.

 *FI_ASYNC_IOV*
 : Applications can reference multiple data buffers as part of a single